What Are the Best States to Buy Lottery Tickets? We Have the Answers.

 Some may think that every state in the US has a lottery of some kind.
 That is not true.
 Six states do not have any sort of lottery.
 These lottery-free states are Alabama, Alaska, Hawaii, Mississippi, Utah, and Nevada.
 Of these six states, three of them do have some form of gambling; Alabama, Mississippi, and Nevada do have casinos that you can test your luck with though.

-The other 44 states do have some lottery, whether it is a state-funded lotto or they participate in the PowerBall and/or Mega Millions.
+The other 44 states do have some lottery, whether it is a state-funded lotto or they participate in the PowerBall and Mega Millions.

 Wall Street has identified 10 states that have had the largest jackpots.
-USA Today has looked at sales, payouts and the state profits for these big winners over the past five years, and I must say, seeing those numbers amazes me.
+USA Today has looked at sales, payouts, and state profits for these big winners over the past five years, and I must say, seeing those numbers amazes me.

 New Yorkers spend $8.4 billion on lottery tickets, and the state has paid out $4.1 billion throughout the years.
 The state has garnered $2.9 billion in profit from these sales, which the state uses to improve the educational system.